Wonchan-Kim/Obsidian_CS/School/CMPT403/CMPT403 ASGN1.md

 Same as question b), there exists the padding.
-After changing the password value, and putting '.' or ',' to set the end of line,
+After changing the password value, and putting '.' or ',' to set the end of line, Hence the second argument should be in the format in the password.

+Looking back at the code, in order to access the canary without touching it, we can just put the invalid characters to igo over the second argument.

+In my case for the answer, I chose the character '_'.
+Which ascii value is 95.

+Taking padding in to consideration, I first wrote password------------------- (28)
+To invade the canary without changing the value, need to add 4 bytes of invalid character more. password------------------------ (32)

+Now we bypassed the canary, hence we can access to the v.goodusername and v.goodpassword.

+We can manipulate both of them by putting the valid Ascii value Since my user name is wck5,
+I can input wck5 and terminate with either '.' or ','.
+Adding this information, now my second argument becomes password------------------------wck (32)